 The Barn Interview

-D: About the barn.
+DAVID: About the barn.
 Alright.
 Well, the barn existed here, an 1872 barn, existed here when my parents bought the property in 1940.
-And at that time it was just a barn.
+And at that time, it was just a barn.
 It was a carriage house actually.
-So we had room for the carriage in front and the horses were here, and they had a back door which went out into a corral for the horses.
+So, we had room for the carriage in front and the horses were here, and they had a back door which went out into a corral for the horses.
 And I had the privilege of milking a little jersey cow here when I was 10 years old.
 So that was the part.
-But, my parents didn’t do anything with the barn besides just used it for an outhouse so to speak.
+But my parents didn’t do anything with the barn besides just used it for an outhouse so to speak.

 Now that pretty much takes care of the first floor.
 The people made us do a sprinkler system, so we have a fire protection with a sprinkler system along with all the other instructions we had to produce.
 We put a deck on the back, at the back door so that people could go out.
 And we had to more recently remodel both the deck and the upstairs access for the fire escape because of the weather and the deterioration.
 Between 1972 and 2005 we had some deterioration so we had to do a little repair work for the deck which was outside wood.

 MARIAM: Wood structures just naturally want to deteriorate.

 DAVID: Yeah, right.
 So, we revised those.
 When we first built

 the deck outside, we had two stairs and then when we were revising, we just put